srid/neuron/README.md

 ## Running

-To run neuron, you will need a directory that holds all your zettel files.
-This repo comes up with sample zettelkasten at `./guide`, and you may create your own based on that one.
+To run neuron, you will need a directory that holds all your zettel notes.
+This repo comes with a sample zettelkasten at `./guide`.

 - Run `nix-build` to build the "neuron" executable
 - Run `./result/bin/neuron ./guide rib serve`